Rafia0388/Rafia0388.github.io/README.md

     8. Verify your account by solving a puzzle.
     9. Click on create account.
     10. Enter the verification code that is sent to your email.
-    11. Click on continue and you will see your dashboard.
+    11. Click on continue and you will see your dashboard